Leather Cleaners specifically designed for your type of leather

 Make Sure to Choose the Correct Leather Cleaner for Your Application

 How to clean leather is not a difficult question to answer.
 Leather, like anything else will get soiled and dirty with use.
 The first thing to remember is that using the proper product is very important.
-Leather must be treated carefully, using leather cleaners that are specific to your leather type.
+Leather must be treated carefully using leather cleaners that are specific to your leather type.
 Leather is tough but fragile at the same time.
 If the wrong cleaners and chemicals are used to perform regular cleaning and maintenance activities, you may end up with results that look rather good, but in reality, may leave a lot to be desired.
 What you cannot see, is the slow deterioration of the structural fibers breaking down, weakening, and prematurely wearing out.
 Ultimately, a piece of leather that is capable of providing you with 20 - 25 years of service, now is only able to last 3 - 5 years or less!

 Leather Furniture is made from various types of leather.
-Leather furniture cleaners must be chosen for the specific type of leather your furniture or other item is upholstered with.
-Some are more fragile than others and may be easily stained or damaged by using the wrong cleaning and maintenance products.
+Leather furniture cleaners must be chosen to match the specific type of leather your furniture is upholstered with.
+Some leather types are more fragile than others and may be easily stained or damaged by using the wrong cleaning and maintenance products.
 Manufacturers labeling will sometimes help but can also be very misleading and in some cases, completely ineffective in helping you with choosing the correct maintenance products.
-Some simple tests that you can perform prior to purchasing any maintenance product will definitively tell you what leather type you have and what product you will need.
+There are some simple tests that you can perform prior to purchasing any maintenance product that will definitively tell you what leather type you have and what product you will need.
 For help in determining the type of leather that you have, CLICK HERE or HERE.

 Automotive Interiors & Trim